-Purchases under $3,000 are single-sourced.
+Purchases less than $3,000 are single-source.
 This means that if the price offered is determined to be fair and reasonable, and the vendor is able to meet delivery and other requirements, no other vendors are contacted.

 RFQs are used for purchases between $3,000 and $50,000.
-A brief description of the item or service is provided to vendors, and are notified using the online supplier database, DemandStar by Onvia, Bidwire or Quotewire (a DemandStar service).
+A brief description of the item or service is provided to vendors, who are notified using a online supplier database, such as DemandStar by Onvia, Bidwire or Quotewire (a DemandStar service).
 Interested vendors then submit a written quote to Capital Metro by an established deadline.
-Capital Metro may add additional vendors to the DemandStar Bidwire or Quotewire notification list from a requesting department, the Internet, phone books, industry guides, etc.
+Capital Metro may add additional vendors to the DemandStar, Bidwire or Quotewire notification list from a requesting department, the internet, phone books, industry guides, etc.

 Purchases exceeding $50,000 require more sophisticated methods than those used for small purchases.

 The basic types of procurement methods used for large purchases are invitations for bids (IFB) and requests for proposals (RFP).
 Generally, goods or commodities are purchased via IFB, whereas services are generally purchased via RFP.